-4/1 Goldsmith St, Elwood is a 3 bedroom, 1 bathroom Unit and was built in 1940.
-The property has a land size of 746m2 and floor size of 132m2.
+4/1 Goldsmith St, Elwood is a 2 bedroom, 1 bathroom Unit with 1 parking spaces and was built in 1940.
+The property has a land size of 759m2 and floor size of 132m2.
 While the property is not currently for sale or for rent, it was last sold in August 2024.
-There are other 3 bedroom Unit sold in Elwood in the last 12 months.

 This captivatingly beautiful apartment offers a rare blend of historical significance and modern luxury.
 Perched atop the prestigious Belmac block, a 1934 masterpiece designed by James Wardrop, the visionary behind The Shrine of Remembrance, this residence commands a perfect north-facing aspect overlooking picturesque Dawkins Reserve.